roberthart56/SCFAB/SC_lab/Projects/rotating_saddle/README.md

 [Jupyter Notebook for Dec.
 7, with data for the two cases.](./Measurements/Dec7_data_nb.ipynb)

 The difference at 2.5 RPS is probably significant.
+Also consistent with earlier (10/30/20) results with a larger ball.
 Any theoretical reason for this?

 Next steps:
  - Explore role of friction.
 Teflon coating, teflon ball, coated wood, steel ball.
 Compare lifetimes at ~1.5 RPS